-The Rice Northwest Museum of Rocks and Minerals offers extensive opportunities for education and learning more about geology and mineralogy.

 The Rice Northwest Museum of Rocks and Minerals offers or hosts a number of onsite classes on a variety of topics including rock and mineral identification, fossil identification, geohazards (landslides, volcanism, and earthquakes), and meteorite identification.

-In addition, the Columbia-Willamette Faceters’ Guild offers classes in faceting using facilities and equipment at the Rice Museum.
+In addition, the Columbia-Willamette Faceters Guild offers classes in faceting using facilities and equipment at the Rice Museum.
 Several sessions of three to five week classes are offered from September to June.
-However, please note that classes for through June 2015 are filled.
-The schedule of faceting classes beginning in September 2015 will be announced this summer.
+However, please note that classes fill quickly.
+The schedule of faceting classes beginning in September will be announced this summer.
 If you would like to know more, please contact the Guild directly.